Cahmoraes/extended-set/readme.md

 # Extended Set

-Extended Set is a Set Data structure with extended functionalities .
+Extended Set is a Set Data structure with extended functionalities.
-Its role is to elegantly handle situations that can generate an error.
+They implements map, reduce and filter functions.
+In addiction, provides methods to handle Set basic operations.

 ## map